acearchive/legacy-artifact-action/README.md

         run: "echo ${{ steps.get_artifacts.outputs.artifacts }}"
 ```

-Validate the artifact files in the working tree and upload the files to
+Upload all the files in the history of the repo to Web3.Storage.
-Web3.Storage.

 ```yaml
 jobs: